5th Floor, Brigade Towers,

 To understand geography trends, Download Sample Report.

 The market in the country is dominated by foreign players, mainly those from the United States.
-Notable companies among them include Lockheed Martin Corporation, the Boeing Company, and Raytheon Company, among others.
-However, the government is trying to develop its indigenous defence manufacturing capabilities.
+Notable companies among them include Lockheed Martin Corporation, the Boeing Company, and Raytheon Technology Company, among others.
+However, the government is trying to develop its indigenous defense manufacturing capabilities.
 The Government of Saudi Arabia plans to make its publicly held defense manufacturers hold more than 50% of its defense revenue share, by 2030.
-These initiatives may reduce the market share of foreign companies in the country's market, during the forecast period.
+For instance, in April 2018, Saudi Arabian Military Industries (SAMI) signed an agreement with Navantia a Spanish shipbuilding company to create a joint venture in Saudi Arabia to localize 60% of naval industries.
+According to the Navantia, this venture will be supplier and integrator of the combat systems for the future naval program contracts in Saudi Arabia.
+Later in September 2019, SAMI Navantia Naval Industries signed USD 987.34 million contract with Navantia to collaborate on Combat System Integration (CSI) on the Avante 2200 corvettes for the Royal Saudi Naval Forces.
+Such initiatives may reduce the market share of foreign companies in the country during the forecast period.

 2. RESEARCH METHODOLOGY